No, I don’t want to fill out your contact form

 Yeah - this is one I'm not really here to help you with.

-There are some organisations that intentionally want their form to be difficult to complete - perhaps it’s a regulatory requirement that you don’t really want to comply with.
+Some organisations intentionally want their form to be difficult to complete - perhaps it’s a regulatory requirement they don’t really want to comply with.
 If you’re doing this, you should probably feel bad.

 It’s unclear how intentional this is, but in this vein Meta (Facebook) makes it very difficult to contact them about data protection matters.
-Some charities have already highlighted that Meta’s forms seem to be particularly difficult to find, and difficult to complete.
-My own experiences with this process have been complex and drawn out, having been referred to several different broken forms.
+Some charities have already highlighted that Meta’s forms are particularly difficult to find, and difficult to complete.
+My own experiences with this process have been drawn out, having been referred to several different broken forms.

-Regulators should be doing a better job ensuring they are setting the bar appropriately in these cases, in a way that rewards actors who are complying with both the letter and spirit of laws or regulations.
+Regulators should do a better job setting the bar in these cases, in a way that rewards actors who comply with both the letter and spirit of laws or regulations.

 Conclusion

-Contact forms are hard to get right, and often just a worse experience for everyone involved.
-Go forth and remove your contact form and list your email on your website now!
+Contact forms are hard to get right, and usually a worse experience for everyone involved.
+Go forth: remove your contact form and list your email on your website now!

 Footnotes